boltops-tools/lono/docs/_docs/layering/params.md

 ## Common Layers

-Params support layering for the`configs/demo/params` folder.
+Params support layering for the `configs/demo/params` folder.
 Params files are layered if they exist.

-* `base.txt` is always be evaluated.
-* `development.txt` or `production.txt` is evaluated based on LONO_ENV.

 Let's say you have the following params directory structure:

     configs/demo/params
     ├── base.txt
     ├── development.txt
     └── production.txt

+* `base.txt` is always evaluated.
+* `development.txt` or `production.txt` is evaluated based on LONO_ENV.

 In this case, you want to define your common params used for templates in the `base.txt` and overrides in `production.txt`.
 For example, let's say we're setting the min and max size of an autoscaling group.
 We could have something like this: